mthalman/docker-bump-action/README.md

 ## Base Image Name Derivation

-The base image name can either be provided explicitly via the `base-image-name` input or can be derived from the content of the Dockerfile specified by the `dockerfile` input.
+The base image name can either be provided explicitly via the `base-image-name` input or can be derived in one of two ways:
+* the content of the Dockerfile specified by the `dockerfile` input.
+* the target image contains `org.opencontainers.image.base.name` as a label or annotation.

 Be sure to examine the log output from the action to verify which image name it is using.

+### Derivation from Dockerfile

 Depending on how you've structured your Dockerfiles (specifically for multi-stage Dockerfiles), the base image name that is derived by the algorithm may not be what you intended.
 If the base image name is not what you intended, you can override it via the `base-image-name` or `base-stage-name` inputs.